Emergency SNAP Funding Ends in March: How To Prepare a Tighter Budget

-No matter when it ends, there are some things recipients can do to prepare for lower SNAP benefits.
-Here are three ways to prepare for the end of the emergency SNAP allotment:
+However, there are some things recipients can do to prepare for lower SNAP benefits.

 - Plan your grocery purchases in advance to ensure you don’t run out of funds before the end of the month.
 If you find it difficult to stretch your dollars, take the time to research food banks such as Feeding America, which last year distributed more than 3.6 billion meals to people in need.